JRhin/Omnibus/Econometrics/Panel Data/Random Effect Model.md

-It is another method for estimating unobserved effects panel data models, at least as common as [[First Differencing Model]]
+It is another method for estimating unobserved effects with panel data models, at least as common as [[First Differencing Model]]

 **Idea**:
-We basically think the unobserved effect is uncorrelated with all the explanatory variables: we believe that any leftover neglected heterogeneity only induces serial correlation in the composite error term, but it does not cause correlation between the composite errors and the explanatory variables.
+We basically think the **unobserved effect is uncorrelated with all the explanatory variables**: we believe that any leftover neglected heterogeneity only induces serial correlation in the composite error term, but it does not cause correlation between the composite errors and the explanatory variables.
 So we try to generalize the approach assumed for [[Average Differencing Fixed Effect Model]] by using the above assumption to avoid the elimination of the **unobserved fixed effect term**.